Jury: NCAA not to blame in ex-USC football player’s death

 Jurors were not allowed to hear testimony about Gee’s deceased teammates.

-Gee’s lawyers said the NCAA, which was founded in 1906 for athlete safety, had known about impacts from head injuries since the 1930s but failed to educate players, ban headfirst contact, or implement baseline testing for concussion symptoms.
+Alana Gee’s lawyers had argued that the NCAA, which was founded in 1906 for athlete safety, had known about impacts from head injuries since the 1930s but failed to educate players, ban headfirst contact, or implement baseline testing for concussion symptoms.

-Attorneys had asked jurors to award Alana Gee $55 million to compensate for her loss.
+Her lawyers had asked jurors to award $55 million to compensate for her loss.

+Alana Gee had tears in her eyes and sniffled as the verdict was read.
+She told one of her lawyers that she didn’t understand how the jury came to that decision, and declined to comment afterward.

+“We feel deep sympathy for the Gee family right off the bat,” Stute, the NCAA attorney, said afterward.
+“But we feel like this verdict is a vindication of the position we’ve taken in all these cases.”